 - Standard: Our system will pace spending evenly until the end of the month.
 On days with less activity, our network will compensate by rolling over surplus budget and evenly distributing spend through the end of the month.
 This is best if you want to spread out your budget over the designated period, and is only available for campaign or monthly budgets.

 - Accelerated: Your campaign will spend as quickly as possible, such that it may cap its monthly or campaign budget before the end date.
 At that point, the campaign would pause unless you decide to increase the budget to keep it running, or until the first day of the following month (if using a monthly budget).
 Please keep in mind that, using this option, you may spend your budget more quickly than expected.
 This is the only pacing available for Daily Budgets.

 - Daily Target: You can designate a certain amount to spend each day from the monthly or campaign budget you set.
 This option is best if you know how much you want to spend each day, but want to take advantage of the campaign or monthly budget option.
 An example would be if you wanted to front-load the total budget before shifting the target down to slow the pace towards the end of the duration.
 Note that your actual spend can exceed your daily target by up to 35%, therefore you may exhaust your campaign budget earlier than planned.
 To ensure even distribution of your budget throughout the campaign lifetime use standard pacing.

 Once you have created your first campaign, you will be charged in small amounts throughout the month, depending on how much you spend each day.
 You can learn more about our threshold billing system here.

-For any questions you might have, contact our Support team!
+For any questions you might have, contact our DIY Customer Success team!